 How the Book Helps

-My wife and I are investing my advance money from The Voluntourist in the organizations that helped me volunteer and the places where I worked.
+My wife and I are investing my earnings from The Voluntourist in the organizations that helped me volunteer and the places where I worked.
 Any royalties will also be used to assist groups such as the La La Shou special education school in Xi’an, China, and the Calvary Zion children’s home in Kiembeni, Kenya.
 My advance money—plus cash from sales at book events—are being used in the following cities and countries:

-Volunteers for Peace was the portal for my experience in the West Bank, and my wife and I have provided funds to VFP for a summer camp program in Haiti, in La Vallee de Jacmel, a rural agricultural area about three hours from Port au Prince.
+Volunteers for Peace was the portal for my experience in the West Bank, and my wife and I provided funds to VFP for a 2012 summer camp program in Haiti, in La Vallee de Jacmel, a rural agricultural area about three hours from Port au Prince.
 (My wife worked on a medical mission in Haiti almost 25 years ago.)
 Here’s an article on the summer camp project: Residents Help Organize Summer Camp for 1000 Haitian Children.
 For info on VFP go to vfp.org.

-We made an additional donation to Global Volunteers for its India Classroom Sponsorship Fund, which assists four partner programs: Assisi Illam (a day care center and orphanage that cares for about 70 children), Grace School, Seam’s Children’s Home, and St. Joseph Matriculation School in Chennai, India.
+We made an additional donation with money from The Voluntourist to Global Volunteers for its India Classroom Sponsorship Fund, which assists four partner programs: Assisi Illam (a day care center and orphanage that cares for about 70 children), Grace School, Seam’s Children’s Home, and St. Joseph Matriculation School in Chennai, India.
 The fund is used for notebooks, uniforms, bunk beds, paint for classrooms, textbooks, and other supplies requested by the programs.
 You’ll find more info here: India Classroom Sponsorship.